 Research Skills and Poster Presentation Information Session for finalists (mandatory): March 5 or 6, 2020 - invitation will be sent to the finalists with details of time and location.

-Final Poster submission deadline: March 23, 2020 at noon
+Final Poster & Video Presentation submission deadline extended: Thursday April 9, 2020 at noon

 Students are also encouraged to work with their liaison librarians.

-Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners, who will also be invited to have a digital version of their poster available in TSpace.
+Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners.
+The winners' posters and their accompanying videos will be posted to the UTSC Library website, with the invitation to have a digital version of their poster archived in TSpace.

 All twenty final participants will receive a Certificate of Participation and will receive a notation on their transcript as part of Co-Curricular Record program.